Project

 Your profile has two primary interfaces: posts & trainings.
 Users are provided with suggested trainings based on AI conversation analysis from previous dates.

-When viewing another users profile, we can view their posts to get a feel for who they truly are.
-Trainings remain not visible for privacy concerns.
+When viewing profiles, we can see posts to get a feel for who they truly are.
+Trainings remain invisible for privacy concerns.

 Creative Direction: Soonduk Krebs & Abby Guido